ToomasMolder/X-road-scripts/monitor/docs/collector_module.md

 sudo useradd -M -r -s /bin/false -g opmon collector
 ```

 The module files should be installed in the **/srv/app** directory, within a sub-folder named after the desired X-Road instance.
-In this manual, the "ee-dev" is used (please change "ee-dev" to map your desired instance, example: "xtee-ci-xm", "ee-test", "EE")
+In this manual, the "ee-dev" is used (please change "ee-dev" to map your desired instance, example: "ee-test", "EE").

 ```bash
 # make necessary directories